TSB Classic Plus interest rate to fall to 0%

 "Secondly, check the UVA rating, which tends to be on the back.
 It may be a circle with UVA inside it, or star rating from zero to five.
 Ideally, aim for four or five stars."

 If you're hiring a car, hopefully the closest you'll come to crashing is post-holiday ice-cream withdrawal.
 But if the worst happens, bear in mind that while there's some cover for hire car damage, there's usually a big problem:

-Check the 'excess' – the amount you pay towards any claim.
-If it's high (£500-ish), any scratches or minor damage will be expensive.
+Check the 'excess' – the amount which you'll pay towards any claim.
+If it's high (£500ish), any scratches or minor damage will be expensive.

-To get round this, hire firms try to flog costly 'excess insurance' at pick-up.
-This is usually a costly extra at about £10 - £15 a day, especially with cheap hire companies, as often their profits come from the insurance.
+To get round this, hire firms try to flog costly excess insurance at pick-up.
+This is usually a costly extra at about £25 a day, especially with cheap hire companies, as often their profits come from the insurance.

-Yet it's possible to do it for less than £2 a day via comparison site Money Maxim*.
-See full Cheapest 'Extra' Insurance info.
+Yet it's possible to grab cheap excess insurance for less than £2 a day via comparison site Money Maxim*.
+See full Cheapest Excess Insurance info.

 If you don't fancy battling for a sun-lounger each morning, villas offer space for large groups of friends, or families with kids who need to let off steam.

 As a rule of thumb, the larger the group, the bigger the per-person saving, so they're great if there's a party of you going.
 When we checked, we found a three-bedroom villa in Malaga priced at £352 for a week's stay in mid-August, compared with a nearby hotel costing £1,420.

-Too many plan a dream holiday, then only after consider how they'll pay for it.
-That's a recipe to end up disappointed or broke.
+Too many plan a dream holiday, then only consider later how they'll actually pay for it.
+That's a sure-fire way to end up disappointed or broke.

 If you plan to explore beyond a trip to the pool, pick your must-sees and transport before you go (see Car Hire Alternatives below).

-Forget to do this and you risk shelling out on pricey last minute trips, or end up stranded at the hotel.
+Forget to do this and you risk shelling out on pricey last-minute trips, or ending up stranded at the hotel.

-For ideas, TripAdvisor* has a handy 'Things to do' search with reviews of holiday attractions, activities, nightlife and shopping.
+For ideas, TripAdvisor* has a handy 'things to do' section with reviews of holiday attractions, activities, nightlife and shopping.
 Travel guidebooks can also offer valuable local knowledge on the go.
 Instead of buying, try your local library.